macOS Mojave vs macOS High Sierra

 It also looks really cool.
 Like putting sunglasses on your Mac.

-Dark Mode isn’t the only change coming in Mojave.
-The Desktop and Finder are also getting some attention.
+Dark Mode isn’t the only change that arrived with Mojave.
+The Desktop and Finder also get some attention.

 We’ll start with the Desktop.
 Most of the Mac users we know have a bit of a habit of filing EVERYTHING on the desktop.
 Some of us a tidier than others, we have a Stuff folder which from time to time we stuff everything into.
 Others of us have a slightly more organised file structure on our Desktop with folders for, say Images and Work.
 Whatever your system, the Desktop is a good place to store things - especially as, since Sierra launched in 2016 it’s been possible to sync your Desktop across all your Macs via iCloud - so you can literally have the same Desktop (and all your usual folders, or mess) available wherever you are.